Decay of correlations and thermodynamic limit for the circular Riesz gas: Uniqueness of the limiting measure

 \section{Uniqueness of the limiting measure}

 In this section we show that the sequence of the laws of microscopic processes converges, in a suitable topology, to a certain point process $\Riesz_{s,\beta}$, as claimed in Theorem \ref{theorem:convergence}.
 The existence of an accumulation point being a routine argument, Theorem \ref{theorem:convergence} is in fact a uniqueness result.
-To establish uniqueness of the accumulation point, one should prove that in a certain sense, the sequence of the microscopic point processes forms a Cauchy sequence.
-In the following subsection, we further explain the strategy of proof and reduce the problem to a statement on the decay of correlations.
+To establish the uniqueness of the accumulation point, we demonstrate that microscopic point processes form, in an appropriate sense, a Cauchy sequence.
+In the following subsection, we further explain the strategy of proof and show how the problem can be reduced to a correlation question.